aupasana/aupasana.github.io/blog/spiritual.md

 <a href="{{ site.baseurl}}/blog/{{page.blog}}_archive.html">View blog archives</a>

-The posts in this blog were written by other authors on different forums.
-They were not contributed to this blog.
-I am collecting interesting posts here for my own use, and each post has a link back to the original source.
+Many posts in this blog were written by other authors on different forums, and were not contributed to this blog.
+I have collected a few that I found interesting, and they are linked back to the original source.

-At present, all posts are taken from [Narasimha Rao's][pvr] public posts on [facebook][fb] and the [vedic-wisdom][ya] yahoo group.
+At present, most of these posts are taken from [Narasimha Rao's][pvr] public posts on [facebook][fb] and the [vedic-wisdom][ya] yahoo group.
 The complete archives of the vedic-wisdom mailing list (in the unix mbox format) can be downloaded from [here][mbox].